Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

 St Cyril and St John Chrysostom are very clear:

-Q. In light of what we know of God, do we believe that God would be indifferent to the suffering of any of His created beings?
+Q. In light of what we know of God, do you believe He would be indifferent to the suffering of any of His created beings?

 2 St. Irenaeus, “The Doctrine of the Apostolic Preaching” 32-4, 100.
 See also Against Heresies, 3.21.10.

-3 Ecumenical Patriarch Bartholomew, “Environment and Ethics” in Chryssavgis, Cosmic Grace, 135.
-See also Chryssavgis, On Earth as in Heaven.
+3 Ecumenical Patriarch Bartholomew, “Environment and Ethics” in Chryssavgis, Cosmic Grace, 135-6.

 4 E.g., St. Irenaeus, Against Heresies, 2:13.4; 4.9.1.
 Knowing God also includes the wider sense of perceiving and experiencing God.